guru-code-expert/OpenTrace/docs/quickstart/installation.md

 any external dependencies.

-However, if you want to use optimizer `opto.optimizers`, then we require `autogen` package to make LLM API calls.
+However, if you want to use optimizer `opto.optimizers`, then we require `LiteLLM` package to make LLM API calls.

 To install Trace, run: